top of page

 File Comments

-The most effective way to oppose the Duration of Status proposed rule or to minimize its negative impacts is to file comments with DHS by September 29, 2025.
-The tab on this microsite gives you more details on how to file comments and what those comments might contain.
+The most effective way to oppose the Weighted H-1B proposed rule or to minimize its negative impacts is to file comments with DHS by October 24, 2025.
+The section on this microsite gives you more details on how to file comments and what those comments might contain.
 But at this moment, filing comments is the most effective way to oppose these changes.
+In addition to filing your own comments, you should consider signing onto a joint letter being filed by the Institute for Progress.
+You can view that letter here and sign-on via this form

 How to file >